TheOdinProject/curriculum/html_css/v2/main-course/html-tables.md

+### Introduction

 HTML Tables allow you to create two-dimensional tables made of rows and columns.